Jimskapt/ModuleYourPrintsLibrary/README.md

 - thetaB is the angle of the clip in the direction of extraction.

 ## Extract the male form
-You can use a clamp to pull-out the male form from female form.
+You can use a clamp to pull-out the male form from female form :

 ![Preview](https://github.com/Jimskapt/ModuleYourPrintsLibrary/raw/Mark1/pictures/extractMaleForm.jpg?raw=true "Example")

 ## Test conditions

-O.S. : Archlinux
+- O.S. : Archlinux
-Software : OpenSCAD 2015.03-2 and 2015.03-3
+- Software : OpenSCAD 2015.03-2 and 2015.03-3
-Printer : Dagoma Discovery 200
+- Printer : Dagoma Discovery 200
-Material : PLA Grey Octofiber
+- Material : PLA Grey Octofiber

 # Positive aspects of this design
 - You only need a 3D printer to use it